aubundy/notes/Crafting Interpreters/8_statements_and_state.md

 We then add another visit method to Interpreter and to execute a block, we create a new environment for the block's scope.

 The new method executes a list of statements in the context of a given environment.
+Until now, the environment field in Interpreter always pointed to the global environment.
+Now, it represents the current environment.

+To execute code within a given scope, this method updates the interpreter's environment field, visits all of the statements, and then restores the previous value.
+As is always good practice in Java, it restores the previous environment using a finally clause.
+This way it gets restored even if an exeption is thrown.

+It would be more "elegant" to pass the environment as a parameter, but this is simpler.

+Now our interpreter can remember things!